-First off, I took my car to get it aligned, because it’s been been pulling to the right again.
+First off, I took my car to get it aligned because it’s been pulling to the right again.
 (Another common issue.)
-So I went to my local shop, because they are able to balance my 300c with 22′s and lowered suspension.
+So I went to my local shop because they are able to balance my 300c with 22’s and lowered suspension.
 The mechanic started to diagnose my ride and notice my that wheels are wobbling a little bit from 9 o’clock and 3 o’clock hand position.
-He told me that my inner tie rod is bad, because it had play.
-After he told me that, I realized that this was one of the causes for my right front tire to wear out faster then my left.
+He told me that my inner tie rod is bad because it had played.
+After he told me that, I realized that this was one of the causes for my right front tire to wear out faster than my left.
 Plus the left front tire also had a bubble, which I had to recently change.
 Yea, I know sad.
-I thought it was my bad alignment that cause my tire wear and bubble, but it was also the bad tie rods.
+I thought it was my bad alignment that causes my tire wear and bubble, but it was also the bad tie rods.

 Special Thanks to whoever recorded the video!
 Big help!

 In the second video you can see the outer tie rod (sample of out tie rod image #1 above) and when the gentleman shakes the wheels its likely the inner part that has play.
 When it has play its cause the front wheels to wobble.
 My left and right wheels wobbles like the video, right wheel more the left wheel.
 It’s scary driving under these conditions because you get a lot of vibration from the steering wheel.
 If the wobbling goes really bad you can start losing steering control.